Skip to content

 • Builds confidence among customers, partners, and investors

-According to McKinsey, organizations with visible, credible leadership communication perform better during periods of change.
+Organizations with visible, credible leadership communication perform better during periods of change.

-Communication During Crisis Situations
+External Communication In Crisis Situations

 During a crisis, external comms become even more critical, as poor or unclear external corporate communication can quickly damage trust.
 Silence or delayed messaging can escalate uncertainty and speculation.